NightWhistler/naivechain-scala/README.md

 It uses Akka and Akka-http.
 Peer to peer communication between nodes is straight akka remoting, and akka-http is used for a simple rest interface.

+At 286 lines it's bigger than naivechain's original 200 lines, but terseness was not a priority.

 Building, running, etc
 ----------------------